Finding Work in Canada as an IEC Working Holiday Permit Holder

 Many Canadian employers don’t like to take chances on newcomers.
 They may not understand the IEC program and wonder if you’re legally allowed to work in Canada.
-They may doubt if your language skills are good enough, if you know basic Canadian etiquette, if you’re going to commit to the job, etc.
+They may doubt if your language skills are good enough, know the culture, if you’re going to commit to the job, etc.

 However, there are ways to overcome having no Canadian experience.
 You can volunteer to build a local network, or you can apply for an entry-level job in fields where the employee turnover is high and newcomers are more likely to be given a chance.